Despite what you may think, paying off your loans as soon as possible isn’t always the best thing to do.

 When you’re looking for a return

 You can look at paying off your student loans as having a positive return on investment in yourself and your future.
-Good debt is debt on an investment that will grow in value, generate long-term income, and increases your net worth.
-Bad debt is a debt incurred to purchase things that quickly lose their value and do not generate long-term income; also carries a high-interest rate, like credit card debt.
-Through the lens of good debt vs. bad debt, many consider student loans to fall squarely in the good debt category.
+Generally speaking, good debt is debt on an investment that will grow in value, generate long-term income, and increases your net worth.
+Many consider student loans to be good debt.

 When you feel stressed out by your debt, even while making payments